hemmecke/fricas-obsolete/src/doc/sphinx/source/install.rst

   cd $HOME/fricas-build
   $HOME/fricas/configure --with-lisp=sbcl && make && make install

-Alternatively, if you use gcl you can just put gcl sources as a subdirectory (called gcl) of the fricas directory -- in this case the build process should automatically build gcl and later use the freshly build gcl.
+Alternatively, if you use GCL you can just put GCL sources as a subdirectory (called ``gcl``) of the ``fricas`` directory -- in this case the build process should automatically build GCL and later use the freshly build GCL.

-Currently ``--with-lisp`` option accepts all supported lisp variants, namely sbcl, clisp, ecl, gcl and Clozure CL (openmcl).
+Currently ``--with-lisp`` option accepts all supported lisp variants, namely SBCL, CLISP, ECL, GCL and Clozure CL (openmcl).
 Note: the argument is just a command to invoke the respective Lisp variant.
 Build machinery will automatically detect which Lisp is in use and adjust as needed.